Our Programme

 The state of Sierra Leone’s teaching, learning and safeguarding of our children in schools is dismal.
 YSS ALUMNI ARE HELPING.

-Following on from the 2014-16 Finnegan family fund library and science lab projects, Eddie and Irish ex-teachers have already contributed $10,000 towards the teaching and learning restricted fund, Lansana Marah has pledged $10,000 towards the Water Sanitation and Hygiene (WASH) restricted fund, USA YOSA alumni have raised $2000 in unrestricted funds and SL YOSA have raised $1820, other alumni have made in-kind contributions including the loan of a 10kva generator, printer, water pump and more.
+Following on from the 2014-16 Finnegan family fund library and science lab projects, Eddie and Irish ex-teachers have already contributed Euro 20,000 towards the teaching and learning restricted fund, Lansana Marah has donated $10,000 towards the Water Sanitation and Hygiene (WASH) amongst other generous donations, USA YOSA alumni have raised $2000 in unrestricted funds and SL YOSA have raised $1820, other alumni have made in-kind contributions including the loan of a 10kva generator, printer, donation of a water pump and more.

 01